stograde/stograde/CONTRIBUTING.md

 ### CI/CD

-`stograde` uses [Travis CI](https://travis-ci.com) for its CI/CD (Continuous Integration/Continuous Deployment) pipelines.
+`stograde` uses [GitHub Actions](https://github.com/features/actions) for its CI/CD (Continuous Integration/Continuous Deployment) workflows.
-The pipelines are configured in the [.travis.yml](.travis.yml) file.
+The pipelines are configured in [pull_request.yml](.github/workflows/pull_request.yml) and [push.yml](.github/workflows/push.yml).

-- Stages labeled `test` are used to test `stograde` to make sure it is working as we expect.
+- The `test` job is used to test `stograde` to make sure it is working as we expect.
-It tests against python versions 3.6-3.8 (as of v4.2.1).
+It uses a matrix to test against python versions 3.6-3.9 (as of v4.4.3).
-- Stages labeled `deploy docker` handle building and pushing docker images to [dockerhub](https://hub.docker.com/r/stodevx/stograde).
+- The `docker` job handles building and pushing docker images to the [GitHub container registry](https://github.com/stograde/stograde/pkgs/container/stograde)
-The actual docker build is done by the [docker-deploy](script/docker-deploy) script.
-- The stage labeled `deploy pypi` handles pushing a new version of `stograde` to [PyPI](https://pypi.org/project/stograde/).
+- The `pypi` job handles pushing a new version of `stograde` to [PyPI](https://pypi.org/project/stograde/).
 This only happens for tagged commits that are tagged with the tag associated with the most recent release.

 ### Dockerfiles